ravi03071991/SciBERT_finetuning/README.md

 # SciBERT_finetuning
-Finetuning SciBERT model for text classification
+This repository contains finetuning of SciBERT for text classification using Pytorch.